trisfaizal/Marketing-Site/_customers/engine_yard.md

 site_name: Engine Yard
 description: The leading cloud orchestration platform to provision, manage, monitor and control applications.
 challenge: |
   Engine Yard is a pioneer in offering fantastic support and resources to the developer community.
-To minimize the development time building and maintaining their sites, they needed a lightweight platform.
+To cut development and maintenance time on their sites they needed a flexible yet lightweight platform.

   Engine Yard developers chose [Jekyll](http://jekyllrb.com) to build [engineyard.com](https://www.engineyard.com) and [deis.com](http://deis.com/).
 This setup worked great for the developers.
 But when it can time for their non-technical marketing team to make content changes there was a problem.

   The developers tried teaching the marketing team to use GitHub so they could edit source code but it was too difficult.
 So instead, content changes were emailed to developers.
-This was frustrating and time consuming for everyone involved.
+This was slow, frustrating and time consuming for everyone involved.
 solution: |
   Engine Yard partnered with CloudCannon to create a workflow that empowers the marketing team to update content themselves.